 Blood tests are an essential part of diagnosing what is ailing your pet, just as they are in human medicine.
-Blood tests can tell the veterinarian a myriad of things, from whether your pet is dehydrated to whether he or she has anemia to whether your cat or dog is suffering from cancer.
+Blood tests can tell the veterinarian a myriad of things, from whether your pet is dehydrated to whether he or she has anemia to whether your cat pet is suffering from metabolic disease.

 Common blood tests used by veterinarians

 Red blood cells are used to determine a number of factors.
 The packed red blood cell count can detect a condition called polycythemia.
 A high count indicates dehydration, while a low count can be an indicator of anemia.
-The hemoglobin concentration test measures the oxygen-carrying capacity of your pet's blood, and the red blood cell count can tell your vet how well your pet's body is functioning.
+The hemoglobin concentration test measures the oxygen-carrying capacity of your pet’s blood, and the red blood cell count can tell your vet how well your pet’s body is functioning.
 Testing the white blood cells is equally useful.
-A high white blood cell count is indicative of infection, whereas a low white blood cell count can mean a weakened immune system.
+A high white blood cell count is indicative of infection or inflammation, where as a low white blood cell count can mean a weakened immune system.

 Benefits of in-house diagnostics and bloodwork

-When your pet is sick, you don't want to wait days to get the results of blood tests and start his or her treatment.
-Neither do you want to drive all around Thief River Falls from the vet's office to the lab and back.
+When your pet is sick, you don’t want to wait days to get the results of blood tests and start his or her treatment.
 Our in-house diagnostic lab decreases the time and energy necessary to get your pet the blood tests he or she needs.
-Plus, you'll get the results much more quickly than if you use an outside lab.
-We also believe it's easier for your pet to only deal with one technician and one visit than to have him or her visit two separate facilities.
+Plus, you’ll get the results much more quickly than if you use an outside lab.
+We also believe it’s easier for your pet to only deal with one technician and one visit than to have him or her visit two separate facilities.

 whenever possible, testing is completed on site.
 But some specially test require collaboration with other labiates